 For hull structural members of icebreakers and Arc4 to Arc9 ice class ships, the design temperature for which does not exceed -30 °C, with member thickness exceeding 25 mm, the Register may require for application of steel of improved weldability and of steel complying with specific Register requirements for viscosity and cold resistance properties (steels marked with an additional superscript "Arc").
-Requirements for these steels are specified in Part XII "Materials" of the Rules for the Classification, Construction and Equipment of Mobile Offshore Drilling Units and Fixed Offshore Platforms.
+The requirements for these steels are specified in 3.5.2.5 of Part XIII "Materials".